 As an artist, I was lecturing, teaching, exhibiting and speaking a lot while creating Listings Projects on the side.
 It never occurred to me to present Listings Project as an art piece until, at a speaking engagement, the host asked me to include it in my talk.
 At that moment, I realized it was an extension of my long-time artistic exploration of self-care as well as my Social Practice work.
 I’ve always believed that artists need to advocate for themselves to get paid.
 Eventually, I realized that Listings Project was both art and a business.

 Jordan, our Community Manager is an actively working artist who studied art and psychology combined.
 She reads every listing, corresponds with all listers, vets brokers and asks them for documentation if necessary.
-My second employee, Scott, is our CTO.
-He joined Listing Project after seven years building the tech & product teams from the ground up for a large lifestyle digital media company.
+Scott, our CTO, joined Listing Project after seven years building the tech & product teams from the ground up for a large lifestyle digital media company.
 He is responsible for the software and technical systems that keep the list running, and eventually growing a team to help continue to grow & support it all.
 I hired Mayela in early 2016 as my assistant.
 She works closely with the team to create and maintain the look and feel of the Listings Project website and brand.
 I’ve also expanded into working with designers, consultants, an accountant and a lawyer.
 We all work flexibly from many places — the East Coast, the West Coast and the Midwest — and we all share a commitment to creativity and community as well as to our own artistic practices.
 I’m grateful that Listings Project has become something that supports and sustains so many people.
 I believe we’re all tasked with taking care of ourselves as individuals within a public.
 We have to create the system we want to live in.